Jackv-makes/SGR/readme.md

 # Disclaimer
 Even though is board was made to be extremely easy, it still does require some basic soldering skill to build and a basic understanding of electronics to test.
 I am by no means a professional electronics engineer and only do this as a hobby, if you see any improvements that you would like to make; feel free to fork the repo.
 Please note that this regulator WILL NOT work with the oem display because it does not include the needed voltage lines for it.

 Troubleshooting is done at my discretion, the design is simple enough that it will either work or not.
+I am not responsible for blown fuses, fires, injories, etc. that may happen if things are done incorrectly.

 # Ordering
 The board can be ordered at any PCB manufacturer of your choice, if you choose to use PCBWay through my shared project link, I get a small commission.
 These can be ordered in any thickness and finish.
 I recommend around 1.2mm thickness and HASL.
 I've included two gerber files, one with the components on the back of the board(reverse) and one with the components on the front.